AmoebeLabs/swiss-army-knife-card-manual/docs/tools/line-tool.md

 </svg>

 ##:sak-sak-logo: Basic usage
+The Line tool needs a center position and a length, or start and endpoints.
 === "Standalone"
     ```yaml title="Horizontal / Vertical config" linenums="1" hl_lines="1"
     - type: 'line'              # tooltype is 'line'